Computer Buying Guide – Updated Christmas Holiday Season 2015

 Question 5 – RAM (Memory)

 All computers run faster with more memory to work with.
-The quickest and easiest answer… The minimum choice is 4GB of RAM, and 4GB is fine on Windows 7 or 8, unless you’re running some higher end stuff.
-Now, if you want 64-bit Windows 7 or 8, then jump to 8GB, and if you want or even more RAM than that, do it.
+The quickest and easiest answer… The minimum choice is 4GB of RAM, and 4GB is fine for right now on Windows, unless you’re running some higher end stuff.
+You may wish to upgrade later down the line to 8GB for more power.
 For simple upgraders, I’ll always point to this as the first stopping point for improvement.
 If you’re running less memory, this is one of the first places to improve any computer.

 Question 6 – Hard Drive (Storage Space)

 Hard drives are crucial to storage, but even low end computers are coming with sufficient hard drives for your average person.
 Unless you are doing video editing, you won’t likely need more drive space before your computer needs replacing.
-The average budget system comes with 500GB (or half a Terabyte), so no worries here.
+The average system comes with 500GB (or half a Terabyte), so no worries here.
 Even if you’re dealing with a lot of MP3’s… you can fit 10,000 songs into about 40GB.
 If you’ve got more than this much music, you already know you’re obsessing, and can think about a larger hard drive.
 I suggest external drives after this.

 Question 7 – CD, DVD, high-definition (HD-DVD or Blu-Ray)